venexia/MR-GWAS-consequences/README.md

 ## Using this code

 - The packages necessary to run this code are listed in ’dependency.R’.
-- You will need to update the script ’specify_paths_example.R’ to include the file paths to your copy of the data and save the edited script as ‘specify_paths.R’.
+- You will need to update the script ’specify_paths_example.R’ to include the file paths to your copy of the GWAS data and save the edited script as ‘specify_paths.R’.
 - The code expects to run in a directory with subdirectories 'code' (containing scripts), 'raw' (containing raw data), 'data' (where processed data are placed), and 'output' (where results are placed).

 ## Availability of data